Today we have a guest post written by Karen Barski, BSN, RN and inventor of the Woombie Baby Swaddle…

-When baby begins to roll, this is a good time to consult with your pediatrician or a baby sleep consultant on whether or not swaddling should be continued.
-Usually, you want to transition baby to arms-free sleep once baby begins to roll, but some pediatricians are now saying that swaddling is safe even after baby begins to roll as long as the crib is free from all suffocation hazards such as bumpers pillows toys, and blankets.
+When baby begins trying to roll, this is a good time to consult with your pediatrician or a baby sleep consultant on whether or not swaddling should be continued.
+Usually, you want to transition baby to arms-free sleep once baby begins to roll.
 When it’s time to transition, an arms-free sleep sack is a wonderful tool so baby can feel snug but with their arms free.

 Don’t swaddle all day